 Vermont Sales Tax Calculator 2026

-Enter taxable amount before Vermont state and local option tax.
+Enter the taxable amount before Vermont state and local option tax.

 Use this mode for ordinary taxable retail transactions.
 Add local option only for participating municipalities.